format-message/format-message/packages/format-message-cli/README.md

 Inlined Messages
 ----------------

-The examples provide sample inliner output.
+The examples provide sample transform output.
 This output is not meant to be 100% exact, but to give a general idea of what the transform does.

 ### Simple messages with no placeholders